Vila (fairy): Folkloric accounts

-Vilas are also prominent in Bosniak epic poetry, it is not rare for a vila to guide warriors on their path.
-Or nourish and help them when they are injured.
-Folk tales of a vila raising the Hrnjica brothers are well known, where one brother gains his strength from the vila, and the other brother his beauty.
+Vilas are also prominent in Bosniak epic poetry.
+It is not rare for a vila to guide warriors on their path or nourish and help them when they are injured.
+Folk tales of a vila raising the Hrnjica brothers are well known, where one brother gains his strength from the vila and the other brother his beauty.
 Other folk tales mention vilas helping in the defense of towns.

 Vile are usually friendly to people, but they can take horrible revenge on those who insult them, disregard their orders, or approach their circle dances uninvited.
 Their general amiability distinguishes them from the rusalki.
 The folk venerated them by placing flowers, food and drink before caves where they were believed to have lived.

 Within the Czech tradition, víly are almost always malicious, unless respected and avoided.
-They are portrayed as beautiful women with long flowing hair, who primarily live in the woods, marches, or in forest clearings.
-They are said to try to entrance men, who wander into their land, by their looks and beautiful voices.
-Víly are also said to live in groups, and are keen to dancing in circles, which was also another way of trapping people, as it was believed that if you were to start dancing with them, then you would never return home.
+They are portrayed as beautiful women with long flowing hair who primarily live in the woods, in marches, or in forest clearings.
+They are said to try to entrance men who wander into their land by their looks and beautiful voices.
+Víly are also said to live in groups and are keen on dancing in circles, which was also another way of trapping people as it was believed that if you were to start dancing with them you would never return home.

 According to F. S. Copeland, in Slovene folklore, the vile (which she translated as 'White Ladies') are wise and benevolent beings from forests, water bodies and mountains who help women in childbirth and heroes in epic stories.
-In another article, according to Copeland, the word was known near the Croatian border (e.g., in Bela Krajna), but also "familiar" among the Slovenes of Styria and Beyond-the-Mura.
+In another article, according to Copeland, the word was known near the Croatian border (e.g., in Bela Krajna), but it was also "familiar" among the Slovenes of Styria and Beyond-the-Mura.